Live From EuropeSaturday, July 4

 Bruselas pone orden en los extras al billete de avión y enerva a las aerolíneas Las compañías aéreas aseguran que la nueva norma de derechos de los pasajeros no responde a la evolución del mercado y que va en contra del actual marco jurídico comunitario Leer

-elmundo · about 4 hours ago
+elmundo · 18 days ago